Shashwat1107/bus_management_rfid/README.md

-##BUS MANAGEMENT RFID
+BUS MANAGEMENT RFID
+---

-Steps to run the website server:
+## Steps to run the website server:

       1. First Download "django" module.
       2. Open the repo folder in the terminal. check if the college_transport folder is opened.
 If not type "cd college_transport"
       3. Now type "python manage.py runserver"